cksystemsteaching/selfie/README.md

 make overhead
 ```

-It takes a while for the experiment to finish, so just wait for it.
+It takes a few minutes for the experiment to finish, so just wait for it.
 The relevant output is:

 ```
 ...